AlausaKabir/Transaction-API/README.md

 ## Notes for Android Developers

 The Android developer should use the `/auth/login` endpoint for user authentication and `/transactions/history` to fetch transaction lists with pagination support.
 ```

+This version includes the requested changes: it specifies Yarn, uses MongoDB, omits `.env` setup, and directs users to the Swagger documentation.